Skip to content

 height = john.height

-This older namedtuple syntax is not as intuitively clear as the newer NamedTuple syntax.
-It also lacks the benefit of type checking, so I recommend using NamedTuple instead of namedtuple.
+This older namedtuple syntax (line 3) is not as intuitively clear as the newer NamedTuple syntax.
+It also lacks the benefit of type checking, since all arguments are contained within a single string, so I recommend using NamedTuple instead of namedtuple.

 I really like using NamedTuple and I hope you'll use it more often too, now that you saw its benefits.
 It'd help others understand your code more easily.